joergen7/cre/README.md

 ##### recv/4

-The `recv/4` reacts to the reception of a application result.
+The function `recv/4` reacts to the reception of an application result.
 In the case of our zero-order logic the function implements the `[E-recv]` rule of the reduction relation.

 ```erlang
 recv( E, A, Delta, _UsrInfo ) ->
   subst_fut( E, A, Delta ).
 ```

-The functions `step/2` and `recv/4` are defined in terms of three other functions: `find_context/1` which takes an arbitrary expression and tries to decompose it into an evaluation context and a redex, `in_hole/2` which replaces the hole in an evaluation context with some expression (or another evaluation context), and `subst_fut/3` which replaces a future with its corresponding value.
+The functions `step/2` and `recv/4` are defined in terms of three other functions: `find_context/1`, `in_hole/2`, and `subst_fut/3`. `find_context/1` takes an arbitrary expression and tries to decompose it into an evaluation context and a redex. `in_hole/2` replaces the hole in an evaluation context with some expression (or another evaluation context). `subst_fut/3` replaces a future with its corresponding value.

-Note that we had to define a reduction function even if the reduction rules given in the previous section were given in the form of a relation.
-We achieve the function property by constraining the `E-send` rule to situations where the cache is empty and by making the `find_context/1` function return the leftmost outermost redex, instead of just any redex.

-Even though the reduction rules are now encoded in a function, evaluation is not deterministic in the order of reduction.
-The reason is that reduction results from the CRE can be received in any order regardless of the fact that the client has sent the redexes away in a deterministic order.
+Note that even though the reduction rules we gave here are encoded as deterministic functions, evaluation is not deterministic w.r.t. the order of reductions.
+The reason is (i) that we do not stop sending redexes after we identified the first one but traverse each "leaf" of the syntax tree until all redexes have been sent, and (ii) that reduction results can be received in any order even though the client has sent the redexes away in a deterministic order.

 ## Related Projects